All of us need to incorporate moving more into everyday life. Whatever your age, whatever your ability, there are lots of easy ways to be active.

 You can achieve this through a brisk 10 minute walk to work or at lunchtime, enthusiastic hoovering and cleaning, gardening, dog walking, dancing in front of the TV and climbing the stairs.

-The Northamptonshire Sport website offers a huge range of activities which you can engage in, from gentle walks in the countryside to extreme sports.
-Whether it be walking, running, cycling or swimming, there's something for everyone.
+The Northamptonshire Sport website is a key site to help you plan for being more active around the County.
+They offer a huge range of activities for all those who live and work in Northamptonshire.
+This can be from gentle walks in the countryside to extreme sports.
+Whether it be walking, running, cycling, swimming or classes like yoga, there is something for everyone.
+Visit the Northamptonshire Sport website for information on how to:

 Exploring nature is a great way to keep active.
 Evidence also suggests that regular access to parks and green spaces helps our mental health and wellbeing.